QuantEcon/lecture-source-py/source/rst/arma.rst

     \qquad \omega \in \mathbb R

-(Some authors normalize the expression on the right by constants such as :math:`1/\pi` --- the convention chosen  makes little difference provided you are consistent)
+(Some authors normalize the expression on the right by constants such as :math:`1/\pi` --- the convention chosen  makes little difference provided you are consistent).

 Using the fact that :math:`\gamma` is *even*, in the sense that :math:`\gamma(t) = \gamma(-t)` for all :math:`t`, we can show that